santinobch/Cosmonauts/Homebrewery/Subclass/Ancient Roots.md

 Creatures on this area at the moment of the casting must make a wisdom saving throw against your spell DC, on a fail, they become charmed for the duration, growing mushrooms on the top on their heads.
 Creatures inmune to the charmed condition, are inmune to the effects of this spell.

-At the begging of the creature's turn, they use their reaction to move up to their speed to the highest place posible, if terrain is plain they scatter randomly.
+At the begging of the creature's turn, they must use their movement to move up to their speed to the highest place posible, if terrain is plain they scatter randomly.

 A creature can use it's action to remove the mushroom and end this effect.